vinycoolguy2015/terraform_code/README.md

 5-Create a dynamodb table named terraform-lock-table with Partition Key - "LockID"

+6- Change aws account id in environments/test/inputs.hcl

-6-Create ECR registries for test,staging and production using terragrunt
+7-Create ECR registries for test,staging and production using terragrunt

-7-use the Dockerfile given in the application_code repo(https://github.com/vinycoolguy2015/application_code) to build an image and push it to the ECR registries
+8-use the Dockerfile given in the application_code repo(https://github.com/vinycoolguy2015/application_code) to build an image and push it to the ECR registries

-8-Create all the other application resources(VPC,Security Groups,IAM roles,WAF,ECS Cluster/Service, ALB and CodePipeline) using terragrunt.
+9-Create all the other application resources(VPC,Security Groups,IAM roles,WAF,ECS Cluster/Service, ALB and CodePipeline) using terragrunt.

-9-Make some changes to the code on your local machine, build a new image and push it to the ECR registries.This will trigger the codepipline.
+10-Make some changes to the code on your local machine, build a new image and push it to the ECR registries.This will trigger the codepipline.

-10-Make some changes to the code and raise a PR for https://github.com/vinycoolguy2015/application_code.
+11-Make some changes to the code and raise a PR for https://github.com/vinycoolguy2015/application_code.
 When the PR is merged to the test,staging or main branch, it will trigger respective github workflow to create a new image and push it to the respective ECR.
 Once the image is pushed to ECR,the respective codepipeline will be triggered for Blue/Green ECS deployment.

 Note: ECR repo name(ecr-test,ecr-staging and ecr-production is specified in the respective github workflows)